ForesFriends/Data-Wrangling-and-Cleaning/README.md

 # Data-Wrangling-and-Cleaning
-Data Cleaning and Data Processing
+Data has been collected from many open source websites.

+Data picked from the data.gov.au